Code Semantic Zooming

 \section{Conclusion}

-In this paper, we introduced the concept \emph{Code Semantic Zooming}, a code writing paradigm based on a high-level abstraction language designed to enable developers to understand and iteratively refine LLM-generated code at a semantic level.
-Our approach leverages pseudocode with a customized grammar that supports flexible semantic zooming, thereby enhancing the controllability of the development process.
-We realized this concept in a prototype tool, \method, implemented as a VSCode extension, and demonstrated its utility through two real-world case studies.
-We argue that this work offers a novel perspective on the problem of LLM-assisted coding, paving the way toward a more reproducible, controllable, and human-in-the-loop paradigm for software development.
+In this paper, we introduced \emph{Code Semantic Zooming}, a paradigm for LLM-assisted code writing that uses pseudocode as a zoomable intermediate layer between developers and coding agents.
+Our approach pairs a deliberately minimal EBNF grammar for pseudocode with a bidirectional translation to source code, and adds a semantic zoom operation that lets developers dynamically adjust the level of abstraction at which they read and edit a program.
+We realized this concept in \method, implemented as a portable set of skills on top of Claude Code, and evaluated it in a within-subjects user study with 26 graduate students on two complementary tasks: a greenfield 2048 implementation and a feature-addition task in an existing InstructLab codebase. \method matched Claude Code on usability while producing a large effect on code comprehension (Cohen's $d=1.02$; 56\% vs.\ 9\% correct on objective content questions) and a clear preference on design control ($>$90\% preference rate).
+We argue that this work offers a novel perspective on LLM-assisted coding, paving the way toward a more controllable, comprehensible, and human-in-the-loop paradigm for software development.